perpetual-education-personal/order-of-importance/README.md

 - This might be a bit long-winded as we (Derek in this case) writes it, but hopefully we can edit it down and keep it clear and simple.

 ---
 ## ⬤ Basics

-### The general names and scopes of the various computer equipment and software you are using
+### Know the general names and scopes of the various computer equipment and software you are using

 This might seem simple, but the reason it is so important is because the mental models for this will be foundational as you move forward.
 Can you explain how a basic computer works, what inputs and outputs there are, how those control the software, and how the system sends and receives messages?
 As with most things on this list you just need to know enough to discuss the subject and be effective.

 Related lessons: [what-is-a-computer](https://perpetual.education/lesson/what-is-a-computer/)